Bumpy Kanahele

 Dennis "Bumpy" Pu‘uhonua Kanahele is a Kanaka Maoli (Native Hawaiian), Hawaiian National Independence Advocate.
 He serves as President and Head of State of the Nation of Hawai'i.
-He was elected on March 6th, 1994 by the 'Aha Kupuna, the Kupuna Council (Council of Elders) at Kaʻanapali, Maui, an act of self determination by a council of 300 Native Hawaiian elders representing all 7 Hawaiian Islands and their communities.
+He was elected on March 6, 1994 by the 'Aha Kupuna, the Kupuna Council (Council of Elders) at Kaʻanapali, Maui, an act of self-determination by a council of 300 Native Hawaiian elders representing all seven Hawaiian islands and their communities.

 He spearheaded the founding of Pu‘uhonua o Waimānalo, a Hawaiian cultural village and traditional lo‘i kalo (taro paddy) agricultural restoration project in Waimānalo, Hawai‘i.
 Pu‘uhonua is a Hawaiian word meaning "sanctuary" or "place of refuge".

-The Nation of Hawai‘i group, which administers the village, regards itself as a sovereign government under international law, acting as a successor state to the independent Kingdom of Hawai‘i and therefore not subject to United States rule.
+The Nation of Hawai‘i group, which administers the village, regards itself as a sovereign government under international law, acting as a successor state to the Kingdom of Hawai‘i and therefore not subject to United States rule.
 Kanahele claims to be a descendant of King Kamehameha I. In the late 1980s and early 1990s, Kanahele became known for militant activism on behalf of Hawaiian sovereignty, publicly resisting U.S. federal and state laws.